vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 the issuance.

 We check for signature from the Issuer instead of the presence of the input that commands issuance of new Synth.
-This this scheme of 'synth burn plus 2of2 multisig of sponsor+issuer' enables the possibility of using the same covenant case for the 'cooperative redeem' action where the payout is not pre-calculated and committed to in the covenant, but is authorized by the Issuer at the time of the redeem.
+This scheme of 'synth burn plus 2of2 multisig of sponsor & issuer' enables the possibility of using the same covenant case for the 'cooperative redeem' action where the payout is not pre-calculated and committed to in the covenant but is authorized by the Issuer at the time of redemption.

 The two signatures can be combined into one Schnorr signature over the combined :m:`(pub_{I} + pub_{S})` key.
 The covenant code below assumes that there are two separate